Ayesha Curry Shares Adorable Photos And Tribute To Daughter Riley On Sixth Birthday

 “Happy Birthday Riley!!
 Wow 6 years already.
 Enjoy your special day,” another chimed in.

 And earlier this month, Curry celebrated a few other huge milestones for her growing family.
-On July 10, her daughter Ryan turned 3-years-old and like her sister, Ayesha also took the time to post a photo tribute to Ryan on her Instagram page.
-Then, on July 4, Ayesha shared that they welcomed their son, Canon Curry, two days prior on July 2.
+On July 10, her daughter Ryan turned 3-years-old.
+Just as she did for Ryan’s sister, Riley, Ayesha took the time to post a photo tribute to Ryan on her Instagram page.
+Then, on July 4, Ayesha shared on Instagram that they welcomed their son, Canon Curry, two days prior on July 2.

 “My heart is FULL.
 God has been too good to us,” the mother of three wrote.